Public rights of way

-Click here to view the Modification Order Register on-line
+View the Modification Order Register on-line

 You can search the online Register for applications by either parish, village or nearest town; we have not provided a facility to search by postcode, as this is considered to be of limited value in identifying the location of any claimed path.
-However, if you know a postcode and wish to find which parish it is located in, please use the "Postcode Parish & Ward Lookup" facility:

 Please also note that the names and addresses of the applicant, and any affected landowners, have been removed from the actual Register, to avoid any possible unwarranted distress to the individuals concerned.

 The technical issues which had led to the status of some applications being shown incorrectly have been resolved, but the occasional error may remain.
 We will aim to investigate, and correct if necessary within 28 days, any error which is brought to our attention.

 Highways Act 1980, Section 31(6) depositions